SERVIR-Amazonia/trinidad-and-tobago-training/mangrove-mapping-gee/step-through-1.md

 }
 ```

-Now let's apply the functions to each Landsat collection using `.map()` and see the result.
+Now let's apply the functions to every image in each Landsat collection using `.map()` and see the result.

 ```javascript
 // Apply pre-processing functions to each image collection.